Maratha (caste): Ram Ganesh Gadkari Statue

 In 2017, the statue of Ram Ganesh Gadkari, a noted playwright and poet who showed Sambhaji in a poor light in his 1919 play 'Rajsanyas', was uprooted and thrown in the river by Sambhaji Brigade.
 The Chandraseniya Kayastha Prabhu(CKP), the community to which Gadkari belonged later organised a meeting to protest this incident at the "Ram Ganesh Gadkari Rangayatan"(a theatre named after Gadkari) in Thane.
 As per Smriti Koppikar, "the symbols and markers of Brahmin and/or upper caste ideology have proved to be an eyesore for Marathas".
 Devendra Fadnavis said that the statue would be restored.
-At the location of the bust, the "Brahman Mahasangh"(a Brahmin caste organization) kept a photo of Gadkari and Medha Vishram Kulkarni supported the Brahmin organization's decision and announced that parts of the play would be read in Sambhaji Park.
+At the location of the bust, the "Brahman Mahasangh"(a Brahmin caste organisation) kept a photo of Gadkari and Medha Vishram Kulkarni supported the Brahmin organisation's decision and announced that parts of the play would be read in Sambhaji Park.
 The BJP as well as the Shiv Sena alleged that the Sambhaji Brigade was trying to divide the community.
 Nitesh Rane later rewarded the vandals and made inflammatory remarks claiming that he had announced a reward earlier in 2016 for removing the bust, and was proud of the act carried out by the accused.

-Violence related to inclusion in the Other Backward Caste(OBC)
+Violence related to inclusion in the Other Backward Caste (OBC)

 In 2018, several incidents of violence were reported due to agitation over the delay of the inclusion of the Maratha caste in the Other Backward Class category.
 The agitation was started by the Maratha Kranti Morcha.
 In June 2018, the Marathas threatened violent protests if their demands were not met.
 In July, Maratha protests turned violent as the protesters attacked police and torched police vehicles.
 Several incidents, including some deaths, were reported in other locations as well – several police were injured by the mobs, public property was damaged and private cars were torched.
 In Navi Mumbai itself, hundreds of vehicles were torched and buses were set on fire in cities such as Mumbai and Pune.